federicobaldini/knn-algorithm/README.md

 # knn-algorithm

-An implementation of the K-Nearest Neighbors algorithm, using TypeScript.
+An implementation of the K-Nearest Neighbors algorithm using Node.js, TensorFlow.js and TypeScript .

 ## Available Scripts